json-everything/json-everything/tools/ApiDocsGenerator/release-notes/rn-json-schema.md

 ---
 # [6.0.0 & 6.0.1](https://github.com/gregsdennis/json-everything/pull/619) {#release-schema-6.0.0}

 > v6.0.0 is missing an explicit .Net 8 DLL.
-The packages was repaired and republished as v6.0.1.
+The package was repaired and republished as v6.0.1.

 Updated for multi-framework support with .Net Standard 2.0 and .Net 8 with Native AOT support, including updating _System.Text.Json_ from v6 to v8.